pettni/academic_homepage/README.md

 To set up the webpage on an existing server, just copy the content of `public` into your `public_html` folder and start editing the files in `html`.

-For easy development/personalization, checkout the repo and do
+For easy development/personalization, clone the repo and do
 ```
 npm install
 grunt